Close-up of a small fluffy puppy with dark eyes being held by a person wearing a brown and white striped top.

 6. Setting Up Daily Structure

-The first 48 hours are not about training tricks.
+The first 48 hours are about creating safety, routine, calm experiences, and sleep.

 Chaos in the first 48 hours usually comes from overstimulation — not “bad behavior.”